rldotai/pdf-stuff/README.md

 - [ ] Add debug logging to `pdfdiff.py`
 - [ ] Image (rather than PDF) output for `pdfdiff.py`
 - [ ] Allow for custom page separator in `pdf2txt.py`?
+- [ ] `pdfmeta.py`
+    - Allow setting metadata
+    - Are there additional things that count as metadata we should look for?